Felixstowe Pier railway station

 Felixstowe Pier was a railway station on the Felixstowe Branch Line built in 1877 the site of which is now within the boundary of the Port of Felixstowe.
 There were a number of sidings that served the docks that were situated to the north of the line as well as one that served the seaplane (and subsequent military) bases on the south side.
 The station consisted of a single platform and run round loop.
 The siding at the "river" end of the run round loop extended onto a jetty.

+This is not the later Felixstowe pleasure pier built in 1905 on the sea front.